About your back

 - Don’t stay in the same position for long periods of time.

 Back pain affects everyone differently.
-In some situations, back pain can be become chronic, which means it lasts a long time (more than 12 weeks).
+In some situations, back pain can be become chronic, which means it lasts a long time.
 Some emotional factors may increase the risk of your back pain becoming chronic.
 These include:

 - certain behaviours, such as believing that physical activity isn't helpful or having lots of bed rest